simh/simh/README.md

 - Metadata is implemented on all VAX and PDP11 disk devices when NOAUTOSIZE is not specified.
 - Full support for using disk containers with metadata between different system and device types where it makes sense.
 - VHD disk formats are available on all disk types (including floppy or DECtape devices).
+- Properly size RY drives which also don't have DEC144
+- Properly name extended units beyond the initial default units.

 ### Updates to the Unibus DUP & Qbus DPV device by Trevor Warwick